BjornKennethHolmstrom/Spiralize/README.md

 3. Enable GitHub Pages in your repository settings
 4. Push to the main branch to trigger deployment

-The site will be available at `https://BjornKennethHolmstrom.github.io/Spiralize/`
+The site is available at `https://www.spiralize.org`

 ## Technology Stack